 Draw attention to their successes, then discuss what needs improvement.

 Positive thinking is crucial.
-Your entire feedback culture collapses when staff members feel uncomfortable giving and accepting feedback.
+Your entire culture of feedback collapses when staff members feel uncomfortable giving and accepting feedbacks.
 Make careful to point out areas for improvement, but be gentle with your comments.

 The feedback that doesn’t affect company decisions appears meaningless and useless, and that much is true.
 Therefore, you should inform them if you decide based on their input.